Configure user security to resources in an environment

-Security roles control a user's access to data through a set of access levels and permissions.
-The combination of access levels and permissions that are included in a specific security role sets limits on the user's view of data and on the user's interactions with that data.
+Common Data Service uses a role-based security model to help secure access to the database.
+This topic explains how to create the security artifacts that you must have to help secure resources in an environment.
+Security roles can be used to configure environment-wide access to all resources in the environment, or to configure access to specific apps and data in the environment.
+Security roles control a user's access to an environment's resources through a set of access levels and permissions.
+The combination of access levels and permissions that are included in a specific security role governs the limitations on the user's view of apps and data, and on the user's interactions with that data.

 Predefined security roles

-The PowerApps environment includes predefined security roles that reflect common user tasks with access levels defined to match the security best-practice goal of providing access to the minimum amount of business data required to use the app.
+Environments include predefined security roles that reflect common user tasks with access levels defined to match the security best-practice goal of providing access to the minimum amount of business data required to use the app.

-|Security role||*Database Privileges||Description|
+|Security role||Database privileges*||Description|

 |System Administrator||Create, Read, Write, Delete, Customizations, Security Roles||Has full permission to customize or administer the environment, including creating, modifying, and assigning security roles.
 Can view all data in the environment.
 More information: Privileges required for customization|

 |System Customizer||Create (self), Read (self), Write (self), Delete (self), Customizations||Has full permission to customize the environment.
 However, users with this role can only view records for environment entities that they create.
 More information: Privileges required for customization|